uberFoo/uberFoo.github.io/_posts/2023-01-15-sarzak-lives.md

 ## Footnotes

 [^extrude]:
-    Extrusion is what I call it when I'm changing the underlying data structure, brining along instances.
+    Extrusion is what I call it when I'm changing the underlying data structure, bringing instances alomg for the ride.

     I needed to do this because the original, hand written, model had errors.
     Neither was it ideally suited to code generation.